A small business without a digital advertising strategy is like a ship with no captain.

 Sounds like an exaggeration?

 A small business starts out with one main goal in mind: to grow.
 To do that, they need to make people aware of their brand, products and services.
-To get their product or service out there, they need effective digital advertising strategies.
-The question now is which advertising strategy to use.
+To get their product or service out there, they need effective digital marketing strategies.
+The question now is which online advertising strategy to use.
 Perhaps the best answer is the one that best fits the vision and goals of the company.

-We’re about to discuss some of the different digital advertising campaigns you can have, but the overarching key-point is here is that you want your campaign to align with your goals.
+We’re about to discuss some of the different digital advertising campaigns you can have, but the overarching key-point is here is that you want your online marketing campaign to align with your goals.
 For example, we wouldn’t recommend investing all of your ad budget into a campaign that grows your followers, if your biggest and most immediate goal is online sales.

 See how the campaign and goals don’t align?
 Having clear goals will help you avoid disconnects like this.